 The Impact Advisory Committee was created in 2015.
-The role of the Impact Advisory Committee is to provide expert counsel on strategic investment decisions, and support the Trust on the implementation of these recommendations.
+The role of the Impact Advisory Committee is to provide expert counsel on strategic investment decisions, assess and select for recommendation to the Board, build and prioritize the Johnson & Johnson Global Community Impact Strategy, and support the Foundation on the implementation of its recommendations.

 The Committee is made up of senior internal and external experts from the field of impact investment.